laurenrother/basho_docs/content/riak/kv/2.2.3/setup/downgrade/package.md

 ## Repeat

-Once you've downgraded to KV OSS on one node, you will need to follow these instructions for node in your KV cluster one at a time in rolling fashion.
+Once you've downgraded to KV OSS on one node, you will need to follow these instructions for each node in your KV cluster one at a time in rolling fashion.